ghostwriter-aa/ghostwriter/README.md

 2. Download the Reddit data.

    The data is aggregated into 1-month files.
 We have thus far downloaded and used only the 2024-05 month.
-This will give you the files `RS_2024-05` (submissions) and `RC_2024-05` (comments), which you should place in the `data` directory.
+This will give you the files `RS_2024-05` (submissions) and `RC_2024-05` (comments), which you should place in the `../data` directory (_not_ under `/src`).

-3. Run `filter_reddit_dataset.py`, which will create the filtered files `RS_2024-05_filtered` and `RC_2024-05_filtered`.
+3. Run `data_handling/filter_reddit_dataset.py`, which will create the filtered files `RS_2024-05_filtered` and `RC_2024-05_filtered`.
 These files have the same format as the original data, but filter out NSFW posts in subreddits where such posts are common, highly active bots, and users with fewer than 10 submissions per month.

-4. Run (from src):
+4. Create an empty directory `../summary_data` (not under `/src`) and run `data_handling/build_summary_data.py`, which will create two csv files:

+   - `../summary_data/active_subreddits_cutoff_30.csv`, containing the names of subreddits with at least 30 submissions, and the number of submissions in those subreddits.
+   - `../summary_data/prolific_authors_cutoff_30.csv`, containing the names of authors with at least 30 submissions, and the number of submissions they posted.

+5. Run:

    ```
    python data_handling/build_author_docs_dataset.py --output_file=./../data/suitable_author_infos.ndjson